lingeringsocket/shlurd/openhab/README.md

 As an alternative, you can configure the same setting via a configuration file; edit `runtime.cfg` (maybe in `/etc/openhab2/services`) and change `org.eclipse.smarthome.voice:defaultHLI` to `shlurdhli`

+# Try It Out

+In order to really speak with OpenHAB, you need to set up speech recognition and generation services, as described in [the OpenHAB multimedia docs](http://docs.openhab.org/configuration/multimedia.html).

+You can also use a text interface via [the OpenHAB console](http://docs.openhab.org/administration/console.html).
+Try something like:

+    smarthome:voice interpret are any doors open?

+You should get a response such as `Yes, some doors are open.`

 # Eclipse Build

 *(these instructions are for the Oxygen release of Eclipse)*